-The ASARCO copper smelter in Hayden, Arizona, is already an enormous source of air pollution and releases reported under the Toxics Release Inventory.
+The ASARCO copper smelter in Hayden, Arizona, is already an enormous source of air pollution and releases reported under the Toxics Release Inventory (TRI).
 Indeed, this facility is and has been one of the top releasers in the nation reporting to the TRI.
 There are serious problems and adverse health consequences in the towns of Hayden and Winkelman associated with smoke and particulate matter emitted from this ASARCO facility, particularly at night, but also even during the day.
+The standard for acceptable levels of arsenic in the ambient air in Hayden and Winkelman have always been exceeded, and local residents have long complained of adverse health effects that would be associated with such exposures.

 The ASARCO air emissions are contaminated with lead, arsenic, and other heavy metals, as well as sulfur dioxide and sulfuric acid mist.
 The ATSDR issued a report in 1997 fingering Hayden as one of the most impacted by sulfur dioxide emissions.
 So Hayden and Winkelman residents who are Don't Waste Arizona, Inc. members are already at a disproportionate, adverse risk from toxic emissions from this facility, and from the chemicals used and stored there.
 When there are additional noncompliance and excess emissions issues associated with this facility, it only exacerbates the disproportionate, adverse conditions of risk and impact upon the local low-income and ethnic minority residents.